raehik/spudowiar.github.io/_posts/2015-08-20-debian-on-bt-home-hub.md

 title: Debian on a BT Home Hub
 date: Mon, 20 Aug 2015 19:37:31 +0100
 categories: [debian, bt]
+description: |
+    Installing a proper Linux distro on the BT Home Hub 2.0 Type B
 ---

-_This is actually the second post?
-But it's the first?_
+This is actually the second post?
+But it's the first?

-_Anyway...
+Anyway...
 This tutorial shows you how to install Debian 8 on a BT Home Hub 2.0 Type B running OpenWRT.
-Access to the [netconsole](!phpBB "openwrt.ebilan.co.uk" "f=11&t=6") is assumed, as is experience with Debian and Linux, in general._
+Access to the [netconsole](!phpBB "openwrt.ebilan.co.uk" "f=11&t=6") is assumed, as is experience with Debian and Linux, in general.

 ![changing the time whilst doing `apt-get install`]({{ site.baseurl }}/assets/apt-get-time-change.png)